Home » Recipes » Biscuits and Cookies » Biscotti » Espresso Chocolate Chip Biscotti Recipe

 Slicing espresso biscotti

 • Keep the butter cold.
-This biscotti recipe calls for cold, cubed butter, not softened or room temperature as in many baking recipes.
+This recipe calls for cold, cubed butter, not softened or room temperature.
 To incorporate the butter into the dry ingredients, you’ll use the “rubbing in” method, which is pretty much exactly what it sounds like— rubbing the butter and flour between your fingertips, until it resembles coarse breadcrumbs.
+It’s the same technique I use for scones, shortbread, and shortcrust pastry.

 • Dunk in dark chocolate.
-For an extra-fancy finished product, try dipping half of each biscotti slice in dark chocolate!
+For an extra-fancy finished product, try dipping half of each biscotti slice in dark chocolate, or melting and drizzling over the top of each slice.
 I think Valrhona Guanaja 70% would work especially well.

 Espresso Chocolate Chip Biscotti, white plates, a cup of coffee, and a spoon